 Management supports the continuing education program by providing directors with updates on developments in the geographic areas where the Company is active, with communications from the CEO to employees, and with any other information that management considers to be of interest to the board.
 Board meetings are routinely held at offices where the Company has a substantial business presence so that the board can interact with regional project managers and local leaders.
-Though this practice was suspended in 2020 due to the novel coronavirus outbreak, we adjusted to the pandemic related restrictions and successfully maintained interaction between the board and management through the use of communication technology.
+Though this practice was suspended in 2020 due to the COVID-19 pandemic, we adjusted to the pandemic related restrictions and successfully maintained interaction between the board and management through the use of communication technology.
+In 2022, in-person meetings resumed.